Peugeot 3008 SUV - MPG, running costs & CO2

 Peugeot 3008 MPG & CO2

-The smaller 128bhp 1.5-litre diesel officially returns up to 60.8mpg and emits 122-148g/km of CO2.
+The smaller 128bhp 1.5-litre diesel officially returns up to 60.8mpg and emits 122-157g/km of CO2.
 This is also available with an eight-speed automatic gearbox without affecting running costs too severely.

 Going for a 2.0-litre diesel used to get you more power, but this has now been discontinued.
 The top-of-the-range 175bhp engine officially returned up to 47.3mpg and emits 162-178g/km of CO2.

 Despite traditional SUV trends, petrol power will be an economically viable option for many buyers, especially if most of your driving is done over short distances or in town, purely because you’ll pay less for an equivalent engine, and little more for its fuel.
-The entry-level 128bhp 1.2-litre returns up to 48mpg and emits 133-163g/km, while the top-of-the-range 1.6-litre petrol was discontinued in mid-2021 but officially managed around 43mpg with emissions of 148-177g/km of CO2.
+The entry-level 128bhp 1.2-litre returns up to 48mpg and emits 133-165g/km.
+The 1.6-litre petrol was discontinued in mid-2021 but officially managed around 43mpg with emissions of 148-177g/km of CO2.

 Choosing Peugeot’s six-speed automatic gearbox costs around £1,300 and sees economy drop by just a little bit.
 CO2 emissions rise fractionally if you go for the automatic.